sebastienrousseau/akande.github.io/_posts/features.md

 ## Get Started with Àkàndé

 Àkàndé is not just an AI assistant; it's a productivity partner designed to meet the challenges of modern professional life.
 With its sophisticated features, intuitive interface, and focus on accessibility, Àkàndé is ready to transform how you work, save time, and stay productive.

+### Experience the Future of Personal and Executive Assistance

-Try Àkàndé today and experience the future of personal and executive assistance.
+#### Try Àkàndé today and experience the future of personal and executive assistance

 ![divider][divider].class=\"m-10 w-100 mx-auto d-block\"